Maker Protocol Technical Docs

 1. Introduction (Summary)

-The MKR Module contains the MKR token, which is a deployed Ds-Token contract.
+The MKR Module contains the MKR token, which is a deployed contract.
 It is an ERC20 token that provides a standard ERC20 token interface.
 It also contains logic for burning and authorized minting of MKR.

 2. Contract Details: